 Look for job vacancies at:

-- Civil Service Fast Stream - select the Diplomatic Service, Diplomatic Service (European) or Diplomatic Service (Economist) scheme.
+- Civil Service Fast Stream - select one of the Diplomatic Service, Diplomatic Service (European) or Diplomatic Service (Economist) schemes.

 - Civil Service Job Search